buzztroll/unix-agent/docs/commands.rst

 -----------------

-Via a well defined interface to the *command plugins* this set can be expanded to support user defined function.
-When implementing a plugin a set of utilities are defined for use by the author in the `dcm.agent.plugin.api module <dcm.agent.plugins.api.html>`_.
+Via a well defined interface to the *command plugins* this set can be expanded to support user defined functions.
+When implementing a plugin a set of utilities are defined for use by the author in the dcm.agent.plugin.api module.

 Extension plugins are made by creating a python package that has one or more modules in it which are properly constructed plugins.
 The module is then installed into the same python environment as the agent.
-At that point the tool `dcm-agent-add-plugins` can be used to locate all of the new plugins in the newly installed module and add them to the existing DCM Agent installation.
+At that point the tool `dcm-agent-add-plugins` can be used to locate all of the new plugins in the newly installed package and add them to the existing DCM Agent installation.

 .. code-block:: bash

-   $ dcm-agent-add-plugins <module name>
+   $ dcm-agent-add-plugins <package name>

-This program will search every submodule of the given module name for dcm-agent plugins.
+This program will search every submodule of the given package name for dcm-agent plugins.
 It will then modify the file /dcm/etc/plugins.conf to make these plugins available to the agent.

 Plugin Modules
 --------------